The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: Introduction

-We also study a deformation of the fine-tuned stratum in the space of stability conditions (see Section \ref{sec:deformation-FTS}), that we denote $\widetilde{\CC}_1$.
-Unlike $\CC_1$, which belongs to the physical moduli space of the theory (parameterized by the classical curve parameters $\tau,\kappa$), the deformation $\tilde\CC_1$ appears to belong only to the moduli space of stability conditions.
-Nevertheless we argue that, while the deformation that parameterizes $\tilde \CC_1$ breaks the $\mathbb{Z}_2$, it does not induce wall-crossing of the BPS spectrum.
-This means that $\tilde \CC_1$ belongs to the same BPS chamber as the fine-tuned stratum, we call this the collimation chamber, following our earlier work \cite{DelMonte2021}.
+We also study two deformations of the fine-tuned stratum in the space of stability conditions (see Section \ref{sec:deformation-FTS}), that we denote $\CC_1^{(\delta)}$ and $\CC_1^{(\rho)}$ respectively.
+While $\CC_1^{(0)}$ belongs to the physical moduli space of the theory (parameterized by the classical curve parameters $\tau,\kappa$), it isn't clear at the moment if this is true also for $\CC_1^{(\delta)},\,\CC_1^{(\rho)}$, or if they belong only to the moduli space of stability conditions.
+Nevertheless we argue that, while either deformation breaks the $\mathbb{Z}_2$, it does not induce wall-crossing of the BPS spectrum.
+This means that $\CC_1^{(\delta)},\,\CC_1^{(\rho)}$ belong to the same BPS chamber as the fine-tuned stratum, that we call the collimation chamber $\CC_1$, following our earlier work \cite{DelMonte2021}.
 Differently from what happened in the fine-tuned case, quantum corrections in the TBA equations \eqref{eq:TBAConfIntro} no longer cancel out.
-The solution is now \be
+The solutions are now \be